Piano Tuning Educational Links

 Educational references:

 Piano Technician Academy – Online courses for aspiring piano technicians.
 The PTA has developed over the past few years as one of the better online schools.
 Their trainers are RPTs, and graduates are well positioned to pursue the official RPT certification exams.
-I would encourage the PTA to reconsider the propriety of providing their graduates with a ‘CPT’ credential, instead directing their graduates towards the independent RPT certification.
+I would encourage the PTA to reconsider the propriety of providing their graduating students with a credential called ‘CPT’ (Certified Piano Technician) as there is no evidence that it meets the basic requirement of third party independence.

 The Butler School of Piano Technology – Staffed by some of the best RPTs in the country, the Butler School is an excellent online school.
 Graduates are prepared for the RPT exams.